• Bike Rental

 Gravel Cyclist cooling off under a fountain in Portugal

-Pack and dress appropriately - The weather in Portugal can be varied, so make sure to dress appropriately for both warm and cold temperatures, and naturally the season you choose to travel.
+Pack and dress appropriately - The weather in Portugal can be remarkably varied, particluarly in the interior - so make sure to dress appropriately for both hot and cold temperatures, and naturally the season you choose to travel.

-Gravel Biking in Portugal: It's Not About the Bike
+Gravel Biking in Portugal: It's Not All About the Bike

-You certainly need the right bike to enjoy unpaved gravel roads, but it does not need to be what the marketing team tells you to ride - it's all about finding a comfortable bike that will allow you to enjoy days in the saddle, rolling over unpaved roads and trails, away from the cars and savouring the sounds and sight of nature once more.
+You certainly need the right bike to enjoy unpaved gravel roads, but it does not need to be what the marketing team tells you to ride - it's all about finding a comfortable bike that will allow you to enjoy longer days on unpaved roads, away from the cars and savouring the sounds and sight of nature once more.

 Gravel bike leaning against an eye catching mural